-Factsheet for health professionals
+Factsheet for health professionals on monkeypox

 Human monkeypox (MPX) is a zoonotic viral disease caused by the Monkeypox virus (MPXV) [1,2].
 The clinical presentation is similar to smallpox.
 Human monkeypox causes outbreaks in the tropical rainforest regions of Central and West Africa and is not a notifiable disease at the EU/EEA level.
 Human monkeypox was recognised as a human disease in 1970 [3,4].